 As you increase your output (i.e., your level of aerobic activity), having an outer layer that can breathe well becomes more and more necessary.
 For example, cross-country skiing and backcountry ski touring demand highly breathable jackets, but activities like moderate hiking and downhill skiing do not.
 Breathability is primarily determined by the presence or absence of a laminated membrane and/or a fleece liner, both of which decrease breathability compared to jackets that don't have layers or liners.
 Additionally, the thickness and weave of the fabric influence breathability; thin loose knit fabrics are the most breathable and thicker fleece insulated jackets are less breathable.

 After every outing, we gathered breathability feedback from each tester.
 These scores are subjective and reflect our testers' personal opinions about the level of breathability of each jacket.
 The Outdoor Research Ferrosi Jacket received a score of 10 and is the most breathable jacket that we tested.
 It also, however, earned a weather resistance rating of 3.
 The Rab Torque received a score of 9 but did much better at providing some protection from the wind and falling snow.
-The Mountain Hardwear Dragon and Patagonia Adze were much less breathable, but in turn, offer more weather protection.
+The Patagonia Adze was much less breathable, but in turn, offer more weather protection.

 The right shell for you largely depends on the amount of sweat you generate while playing in the mountains.
 Our bodies vary, which means that some of us need more breathable jackets than others.
 If you sweat a lot or frequently engage in highly aerobic activities, you'll love the excellent breathability of a jacket like the OR Ferrosi or Rab Torque.
 If you're not planning to wear your shell during high output activities, then consider a more weather resistant shell like The North Face Apex Bionic 2 Jacket.